orthecreedence/pretend-event-loop/README.md

 Wraps around `(next)` to create a delayed active task.
 Much like `setTimeout` in Javascript. `time` is in seconds.

-    (enqueue function &key (type :passive))

-Send a function to be worked on in the background. `:type` can be one of `(:active :passive :work)`, each one corresponding to which queue to send `function` to be executed on.

 Performance
 -----------